Presented by Mark Gallagher

 Looking Ahead

--Finally, on Friday, personal income and spending for November will be released.
-Both are expected to continue growing.
+- Finally, on Friday, personal income and personal spending data for December will be released.
+Both are set to rise, which would cap a strong year of income and spending growth.

 Certain sections of this commentary contain forward-looking statements that are based on our reasonable expectations, estimates, projections, and assumptions.
 Forward-looking statements are not guarantees of future performance and involve certain risks and uncertainties, which are difficult to predict.
 All indices are unmanaged and are not available for direct investment by the public.
 Past performance is not indicative of future results.
 The S&P 500 is based on the average performance of the 500 industrial stocks monitored by Standard & Poor’s.
 The Nasdaq Composite Index measures the performance of all issues listed in the Nasdaq Stock Market, except for rights, warrants, units, and convertible debentures.
 The Dow Jones Industrial Average is computed by summing the prices of the stocks of 30 large companies and then dividing that total by an adjusted value, one which has been adjusted over the years to account for the effects of stock splits on the prices of the 30 companies.
 Dividends are reinvested to reflect the actual performance of the underlying securities.
 The MSCI EAFE Index is a float-adjusted market capitalization index designed to measure developed market equity performance, excluding the U.S. and Canada.
 The MSCI Emerging Markets Index is a market capitalization-weighted index composed of companies representative of the market structure of 26 emerging market countries in Europe, Latin America, and the Pacific Basin.
 The Russell 2000® Index measures the performance of the 2,000 smallest companies in the Russell 3000® Index.
 The Bloomberg US Aggregate Bond Index is an unmanaged market value-weighted performance benchmark for investment-grade fixed-rate debt issues, including government, corporate, asset-backed, and mortgage-backed securities with maturities of at least one year.
 The U.S. Treasury Index is based on the auctions of U.S. Treasury bills, or on the U.S. Treasury’s daily yield curve.
 The Bloomberg US Mortgage Backed Securities (MBS) Index is an unmanaged market value-weighted index of 15- and 30-year fixed-rate securities backed by mortgage pools of the Government National Mortgage Association (GNMA), Federal National Mortgage Association (Fannie Mae), and the Federal Home Loan Mortgage Corporation (FHLMC), and balloon mortgages with fixed-rate coupons.
 The Bloomberg US Municipal Index includes investment-grade, tax-exempt, and fixed-rate bonds with long-term maturities (greater than 2 years) selected from issues larger than $50 million.
 One basis point is equal to 1/100th of 1 percent, or 0.01 percent.
 One basis point (bp) is equal to 1/100th of 1 percent, or 0.01 percent.